 Julian of Norwich.
 This anchoress (a religious hermit who devotes their life to spirituality) lived in the time of the plague and made a practice of writing down her dreams.
 They were eventually published in a book and she was the first woman to write a book written in English.
 She did receive guests, but had forced her into a small, enclosed cell.

 David Glasheen.
-A former day trader in Australia, he lost all his money in the stock market crash in the 1990s.
+A former day trader in Australia, falling into the pursuer category of hermits, he lost all his money in the stock market crash in the 1990s.
 He has a bit more technology than most hermits, with solar power and internet, but only leaves home every few months to buy supplies.

 How to Become A Hermit

-You’ll want to think about how solitary you’re looking to be – do you want to visit family every now and then and have a TV, or are you ready to just drop everything?
+You’ll want to think about how solitary you’re looking to be – do you want to visit family every now and then and have a TV, or are you ready to just drop everything and live a true survivalist lifestyle?
+If you are making a conscious decision to become a hermit, we’ve listed some of the things to consider below:

 - Do you want a big house or a small one?

-- Will you create, rent, or purchase a house?
+- Will you build, rent, or purchase a house?

 - How much land do you need?